DrZRH/DrZRH.github.io/_pages/projects/llm-unlearnable-disclaimer-injection.md

   <img src="/assets/images/projects/llm-unlearnable/pipeline.png" alt="Pipeline of disclaimer injection for rendering LLM data unlearnable">
 </figure>

-This work studies how to protect text data from being learned by large language models.
+This work studies how to protect data from being learned by large language models.

-Traditional unlearnable-example methods rely on small surface-level perturbations.
+Existing unlearnable-example methods were not designed for modern LLMs.
-However, LLMs can often recover the original semantics through their strong language understanding.
+Their surface-level perturbations often fail because LLMs can still infer the underlying meaning.
-We therefore ask a different question:
+We therefore ask:

-> If surface noise no longer works, can we make the data unlearnable inside the LLM itself?
+> How can we protect data from being learned in the era of large language models?

 ---